What is Qi?

 The thousand faces of the same reality

-The term Qi is rarely used alone in Chinese medicine, because its meanings include too wide a semantic field.
-Like most Chinese words, its meaning is often specified by context, and it is usually associated with a particular structure or material basis as in the following examples:
+The term Qi is rarely used alone in Chinese medicine, because its meanings have too broad a semantic field.
+Like most Chinese words, its meaning is often specified by the context, and it is usually associated with a particular structure or material base as in the following examples:

-- JingQi: vitality (Qi) which is expressed in growth or in sexuality, from Essences (Jing) from Kidneys, Marrow, Brain and Reproductive Organs;
+- JingQi: the vitality (Qi) which is expressed in growth or in sexuality, from Essences (Jing) from the Kidneys, Marrow, Brain and Reproductive Organs;

-- FeiQi: the activity (Qi) of Lung (Fei) which allows among other things breathing and the production of Air Qi.
+- FeiQi: the activity (Qi) of the Lung (Fei) which allows, among other things, breathing and the production of Air Qi.

-If the action of Qi is located in several places of the body, we will qualify this Qi as an attribute linked to its function, its circulation or its origin.
+If the action of the Qi is located in several places of the body, this Qi will be qualified as an attribute linked to its function, its circulation or its origin.
 For example, the YuanQi, which is translated as Original Energy, is a general Energy which supports all the activities of the organism.
 Original means both that it comes from MingMen, the zone of emergence of vitality located between the Kidneys, and that it is at the origin of all vitality in the organism, since conception.
-Another example, the YingQi is the nourishing energy, that which circulates in the Meridians, as well as in the form of Blood, in the vessels.
-However, the term YingQi is also used to refer to the nourishing exchanges, the dynamism made possible by the circulation and absorption of nutrients in all the structures of the body.
+Another example, the YingQi is nourishing Energy, that which circulates in the Meridians, as well as in the form of Blood, in the vessels.
+However, the term YingQi is also used to designate the nourishing exchanges, the dynamism made possible by the circulation and absorption of nutrients in all the structures of the body.

-It is all these Qi, when they circulate near the surface of the body, which can be mobilized through acupuncture; they are brought together, dispersed or directed to establish a better balance between the different parts and the different functions of the organism.
+It is all this Qi, when it circulates near the surface of the body, which can be mobilized thanks to acupuncture; they are brought together, dispersed or directed to establish a better balance between the different parts and the different functions of the organism.

-You will find a description of the main IQs, their functions and their pathologies in the Substances sheet.
+You will find a description of the main Qi, their functions and their pathologies in the Substances sheet.

 Correct Energies and Perverse Energies

-- The correct Energies, ZhengQi.
-They tend to maintain our organism in its specificity, its cohesion, its harmony and its effectiveness in acting.
-They act both physically and psychologically.
+- The Correct Energies, ZhengQi.
+They tend to maintain our organism in its specificity, its cohesion, its harmony and its efficiency to act.
+They act both physically and mentally.

 - Perverse Energies, XieQi.
-On the contrary, they tend to attack us, destroy us, intoxicate us, distance us from our physical and psychic integrity.
+On the contrary, they tend to attack us, destroy us, intoxicate us, take us away from our physical and psychological integrity.

-To simplify, we can say that disease is a state of imbalance where the sum of the correct Energies is taken out by what turns out to be perverse Energies.
-An acute illness is a state of struggle or mobilization of the correct Energies to push back the perverse Energies.
-A chronic condition usually expresses a medium or long term failure of the correct Energies which no longer manage to regain the initial balance or integrity of the functions and structures of the organism.
-Any treatment can be summed up as toning up the correct Energies and driving out the perverse Energies, if they are present.
+Simplifying, we can say that the disease is a state of imbalance where the sum of the correct Energies is faulted by what turns out to be perverse Energies.
+An acute illness is a state of struggle or mobilization of the correct Energies to repel the perverse Energies.
+A chronic state usually expresses a medium or long term failure of the correct Energies which no longer manage to find the balance or the initial integrity of the functions and structures of the organism.
+Any treatment can be summarized in tonifying the correct Energies and driving out the perverse Energies, if they are present.